tesera/terraform-modules/elasticache/README.md

 - **apply_immediately:** specifies whether any modifications are applied immediately, or during the next maintenance window.
 [Default: false].
 - **replica_count:** specify the number of replica nodes.
 [Default: 0].
 Valid values are 0 to 5.
 Changing this number when cluster_mode_enabled = true will force a new resource.
 - **multi_az:** specifies whether a read-only replica will be automatically promoted to read/write primary if the existing primary fails.
 If true, Multi-AZ is enabled for this replication group.
 If false, Multi-AZ is disabled for this replication group.
 Must be enabled for Redis (cluster mode enabled) replication groups.
 [Default: true].
-- **num_node_groups:** - specify the number of node groups (shards) for cluster mode enabled replication groups.
+- **node_count:** - specify the number of node groups (shards) for cluster mode enabled replication groups.
 Changing this number will trigger an online resizing operation before other settings modifications.
 - **security_group_ids:** list of security group ids which are going to be granted access to the replication group.

 ## Output